maarten-pennings/6502/5decoder/README.md

 It should.
 It is drawn in a different style, but it is actually the inverters, AND gates and chip select we have seen in the above theory on address decoding.

 I did not draw that picture.
-It is the logic diagram representing the 74ACT138 as given in its [datasheet](https://www.onsemi.com/pub/Collateral/MC74AC138-D.PDF).
+It is the logic diagram representing the 74ACT138 chip, as given in its [datasheet](https://www.onsemi.com/pub/Collateral/MC74AC138-D.PDF).

 This is a so-called 1-of-8 decoder (or 3-to-8 decoder).
 One chip does all.

-What is even more surprising is that the _outputs_ of the 74138 are low-active, and that happens to match my chips: they all have a low-active chip select.
+What is even more surprising is that the _outputs_ of the 74138 are low-active, and that happens to match the memory chips I use: they all have a low-active chip select.
 No extra chips needed.

 ### 5.2.2.
 Description

 The following address decoder is prepared for the "future".
-It has a place for an 32k RAM, an 8k ROM and 6 peripherals, like GPIOs (implemented by e.g. a VIA chip - Versatile Interface Adapter) or UARTS (implemented by e.g. a ACIA Asynchronous Communication Interface).
+It has a place for a 32k RAM, an 8k ROM and 6 peripherals, like GPIOs (implemented by e.g. a VIA chip - Versatile Interface Adapter) or UARTS (implemented by e.g. a ACIA Asynchronous Communication Interface).